 The carotid triangle is one of the paired triangles in the anterior triangle of the neck.
 The triangles of the neck are surgically focussed, first described from early dissection-based anatomical studies which predated cross-sectional anatomical description based on imaging (see deep spaces of t...

 The carpal bones are the eight bones of the wrist that form the articulation of the forearm with the hand.
 They can be divided in two rows:

 The names and order of these bones can be rememb...

-Mnemonics of the carpal bone are numerous and useful for memorising the order and location carpal bones.
-They usually describe the position of the carpal bones from latera to medial in the proximal row and then the distal row:
+Mnemonics of the carpal bone are numerous and useful for memorising the order and location of the bones.
+They usually describe the position of the carpal bones from lateral to medial in the proximal row and then the distal row: